xforever1313/shendrick.net/_posts/2022-05-29-sshonsteamdeck.md

 nano .ssh/authorized_keys
 ```

 "cd" stands for "Change Directory".
-Sending "cd" by itself brings you to your home directory.  "mkdir" stands for "Make Directory", and the "-p" argument stands for "don't error if the directory already exists", and ".ssh" is the directory to create.
+Sending "cd" by itself brings you to your home directory.  "mkdir" stands for "Make Directory", and the "-p" argument stands for "don't error if the directory already exists".  .ssh" is the directory to create.
 This command says "create a .ssh folder in my home directory if one doesn't already exist".  nano is a text editor, and it opens an authorized_keys file.

 The authorized_keys file contains one public key per line.
 The only thing you need to do is paste in your public key that you copied in the last step.
 If in PuTTY, you just need to right click to paste.
 If in OpenSSH, it depends on your terminal on how to paste.
 Once your key is pasted in, hit CTRL+O to write the file, and then CTRL+X to exit nano.
 If you want to add more public keys, simply paste it onto a new line.
-If you want to revoke a key, delete the entire line.
+If you want to revoke a key later, delete the entire line.

 #### Connecting with an SSH Key

-The second-to-last thing to do is make sure you are actually able to login via your SSH Key instead of a password.
+Before disabling password-based login, we should make sure you are actually able to login via your SSH Key instead of a password.

 ##### PuTTY

 With PuTTY, setup everything the way you normally would, but there's one additional step.
 On the left-most column, expand the tree, and click on Connection -> SSH -> Auth.
 There, you'll see a "Private key file used for authentication" text box.
 Hit "Browse" and select the private key (.ppk) file you generated earlier.
-You can optionally hit the "Session" at the top of the tree on the left and save your settings.
+You can optionally hit the "Session" at the top of the tree on the left and save your settings for next time.

 [[!Putty Private Key]](/static/img/steamdeck/puttykey.png)](/static/img/steamdeck/puttykey.png)